How to Make Green Bean Puree for Baby

 • Store leftovers in the fridge (in airtight containers) for up to 3 days, or freeze in ice cube trays for up to 3 months.

-Tips for Making the Best Baby Green Bean Puree
+Tips for Making Smooth Green Bean Puree for Baby

 • Choose fresh or frozen beans: Both are healthy options, but avoid canned beans as they often contain added salt.